wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 able to make money and provide enduring employment in a way that the

 Internet simply hasn't?

-nternet.
-And again, as most urban planners now

-d thriving communities are built around

-t isolated suburbs, but small towns

 Many still wonder how people are going to make a living in the so-called